CV

 Interests

-Family Processes in Relation to Adolescent Academic Functioning in Black Communities
+• Family Processes in Relation to Adolescent Academic Functioning in Communities of Color

-Family- and School-Based Prevention Programs Targeting Adolescent Academic Functioning in Black Communities
+• Family- and School-Based Preventive Interventions Targeting Academic Functioning in Communities of Color